Courage-1984/logia/docs/MONITORING_SETUP.md

 ### Test Skip Links

-1. Load any page
+1. Load any page and press `Tab` key
-2. Press `Tab` key
-3. Skip links should appear and be focusable
+2. Skip links should appear and be focusable
-4. Press `Enter` to navigate to target section
+3. Press `Enter` to navigate to target section

 ## Troubleshooting